 The German Ministry of the Environment and the National Agency of the Environment just officially released the German Wilderness Criteria to achieve the Wilderness objective as defined in the German National Biodiversity Strategy.
 Until 2020 2% of the total land area of Germany is to be defined as Wilderness according to the above mentioned criteria.
 The focus is on large areas with a minimum Wilderness zone of 1000ha and in exception of 500ha depending on habitat.

 The criteria were developed in cooperation with German NGOs, the federal provinces and the participated in this process and helped to ensure that the criteria are in line with the European Wilderness Quality Standard and the European Wilderness and Wild Area definition as defined in the Wild Europe Initiative 2012.(BfN).
 The European Wilderness Society

 Besides 2% for Wilderness and Wild Areas, on average 5% of Germany´s forest will also be allowed to develop naturally.

-The European Wilderness Society has started to view and Audit already some of the key wilderness areas starting in Northern Germany.
-Already three Wild Areas have joined the European Wilderness Network.
-This process will continue until 2019.
+The European Wilderness Society has started to view and Audit already some of the key Wilderness areas starting in Northern Germany.
+Already several Wild Areas have joined the European Wilderness Network.